Edmartt/Profilesaver-Web/README.md

 Profilesaver can:

-     1. Create your username and password for your own private space
+-    Create your username and password for your own private space
-     2. Let you log in with your username and password
+-    Let you log in with your username and password
-     3. The first view is the window with your saved accounts, but the first time, the table is empty, this is the index
+-    The first view is the window with your saved accounts, but the first time, the table is empty, this is the index
-     4. The menu option add account let you add a new account asking for username, your email, your password and a little description about the profile
+-    The menu option add account let you add a new account asking for username, your email, your password and a little description about the profile
-     5. The profilesaver password is encrypted with generate_password_hash function from Flask
+-    The profilesaver password is encrypted with generate_password_hash function from Flask
-     6. Your session is active even if you close the browser, unless you choose to logout
+-    Your session is active even if you close the browser, unless you choose to logout

 ## Soon 🔜
-     1. Email validation format. ✔️
+-    Email validation format. ✔️
-     2. Error messages ✔️
+-    Error messages ✔️
-     3. Email confirmation with token
+-    Email confirmation with token
-     4. Username changing
+-    Username changing
-     5. Password changing with email confirmation message
+-    Password changing with email confirmation message
-     6. Password reset option
+-    Password reset option

 ## 💥Install

 ### On Linux:
-     1. python3 -m venv name
+`$ python3 -m venv name`

-     2. . name/bin/activate
+`$ . name/bin/activate`

-     3. pip3 install -r requirements.txt
+`$ pip3 install -r requirements.txt`

-     4. create a .env file
+`$ create a .env file`

-     5. add to the .env file FLASK_APP=run.py, FLASK_ENV=development, SECRET_KEY=any value
+     add to the .env file FLASK_APP=run.py, FLASK_ENV=development, SECRET_KEY=any value

      HOST=localhost, USER=your username, PASSWORD= your server password, DATABASE=create a new database and use that name

-     12. flask init-db
+`$ flask init-db`

-     13. flask run
+`$ flask run`

 optionally, you can create a .sh file at the same level of the project folder with all the enviroment variable and type **. myfile.sh**

 ### On Windows:

-     1. python -m venv name
+`$ python -m venv name`

-     2. . name/Scripts/activate
+`$ . name/Scripts/activate`

-     3. pip install -r requirements.txt
+`$ pip install -r requirements.txt`

-     4. create a .env file
+`$ create a .env file`

      5. add to the .env file FLASK_APP=run.py, FLASK_ENV=development, SECRET_KEY=any value you want for test purpose only.
      HOST=localhost, USER=your username, PASSWORD= your server password, DATABASE=create a new database and use that name

-     12. flask init-db
+`$ flask init-db`

-     13. flask run
+`$ flask run`

 ### 🔐 DEMO
 If you want to test Profilesaver: